browjor/FA24_Capstone_SoMuchForSubtlety/docs/FeasibilityReport_1.md

 ### 4.

 - Cost should not be an issue as this project will be using a remote desktop to store the image and then evaluate it using a machine learning program, which will then send the image back off.
 This eliminates the need to use a server which can get a bit pricy.
 This project won't necessarily eliminate any other costs from other processes that may be involved with it.

+### 5.

+- There are many freely accessible products on the market that are similar to TrafficLouisville, and almost everyone with the required technology uses them while traveling roads unknown.
+These competitors, commonly known as Google Maps and Apple Maps, estimate traffic flow while users are engaged in navigation.
+Both products use the GPS data that is shared with the respective navigation software to track the speed of traffic flow (Apple, 2023).
+Google takes this a step further by saving this information and implementing A.I. to predict how traffic will accumulate based on previous trends (Lau, 2020).
+TrafficLouisville is not using real-time data, which leads one to think it could never hold a candle to the competition; however, this could not be further from the truth.
+These tech giants have overlooked the obvious fact that not every vehicle on the road has their software running.
+By utilizing the feeds from traffic cameras, TrafficLouisville can confidently claim that no car will be left behind.
+This increased accuracy of traffic flow estimation will surely draw in customers.

+References:

+Apple.
+(2023, December 11).
+Apple Legal. https://www.apple.com/legal/privacy/data/en/apple-maps/

+Lau, J. (2020, September 3).
+Google Maps 101: How AI helps predict traffic and determine routes.
+Google. https://blog.google/products/maps/google-maps-101-how-ai-helps-predict-traffic-and-determine-routes/

+### 6.

+- Many considerations have been made in both the business and technical aspects of TrafficLouisville's development.
+Most recently the team made the conscious decision to part together a server they could call their own rather than pay a monthly fee to rent one from another business.
+This was strictly a financial decision, renting a server would have cost the team anywhere from thirty dollars per month for a machine with no GPU to three hundred dollars per month for a machine with a GPU.
+Knowing that TrafficLouisville's ML component, YOLOv8, would gain a significant speedup from GPU acceleration the team decided to source their own parts as renting was out of their budget.
+For only fifteen dollars the team was able to build a GPU enabled server perfect for the job, repurposing spare machines and parts that had already been acquired.
+- A technical consideration that had to be made was choosing the optimal machine learning component for image recognition.
+Two frontrunners were Cascade R-CNN and YOLOv8.
+Cascade R-CNN is known for high accuracy and precision, but this comes at a high cost of processing power and time.
+YOLOv8 on the other hand is known for its speed, versatility, and simplicity.
+Even if it may have lower accuracy than Cascade R-CNN, the team behind TrafficLouisville will be able to train their own custom models tailored to each camera and the possible weather conditions.
+Additionally, the speedup gained from utilizing YOLOv8 over Cascade R-CNN will make a significant impact on TrafficLouisville's speed and responsiveness.
+Currently, TrafficLouisville is planned to cover fifty-four traffic cameras around Louisville that update every ten seconds.
+If the backend cannot process this load within the timeframe then the software will phase out of sync with the cameras resulting in skipped frames of data.